digitalaidseattle/seattle-humane-app/README.md

 1. Open the .env.local file in VSCode.
 You will need to put values in this file after the next step, so keep it open.

 1. Start Supabase locally.
-First, ensure you have NodeJS and Docket Desktop installed, then run:
+First, ensure you have NodeJS and Docket Desktop installed.
+Then, open a [local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1) from the seattle -humane-app folder and run:
    ```bash
    npx supabase start
    ```